 certain medicines to reduce the danger of congenital CMV in infants or of active illness

-in people with a weakened immune system.
+in people with weakened immune systems.

 Only a lab test can confirm that you have CMV.

 What other tests might I have along with this test?

 Your healthcare provider may also order other tests for CMV antibodies.
 These include

 tests of your cerebrospinal fluid (CSF) and urine.
 Your healthcare provider may also